 Remark 4 Notice that the explicit introduction of variable α in the premise of Rule Tabs contains an implicit side condition $\alpha \# \Gamma$ due to the assumption on the formation of typing environments.

 In implicitly-typed System F, as in ML, the introduction of type variables in typing context is often left implicit.
-(In some extensions of System F, type variable may carry a kind or a bound and must be explicitly introduced.)
-If we chose to do so, we would need an
+(In some extensions of System F, type variables may carry a